ahmtslmngcl/bachelor-thesis-implementation/README.md

 # Bachelor-Thesis-Implementation

 This repository contains the implementation of my Bachelor Thesis.
-It consists of a refactored and extended implementation of the **KEDKG (Knowledge Editing via Dynamic Graphs)** framework.
-The framework has been adapted to support both the **MQuAKE** and **RippleEdits** benchmarks for evaluating LLM knowledge editing.
+It consists of a refactored and extended implementation of the **[KEDKG (Knowledge Editing via Dynamic Graphs)](https://github.com/ABi-dot/Kedkg)** framework.
+The framework has been adapted to support both the **[RippleEdits](https://github.com/edenbiran/RippleEdits)** benchmark for evaluating LLM knowledge editing.

 # Project Run Guide